boblemarin/jQuery.eraser/README.md

 The images must be fully loaded before calling eraser().

 My conclusions are that the following code works in
-- Safari, Chrome and Firefox on OS X
+- Safari, Chrome and Firefox on OS X and Windows
 - Mobile Safari on iOS
 - Android stock browser